redhat-developer/odo/docs/website/docs/getting-started/cluster-setup/kubernetes.md

 minikube addons enable ingress
 ````

-### Nginx Ingress and other Ingress controllers
+### NGINX Ingress

-To enable the Ingress feature on a Kubernetes cluster _other than minikube_, it is reccomended to use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).
+To enable the Ingress feature on a Kubernetes cluster _other than minikube_, we reccomend to use the [NGINX Ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/).

+On the default installation method, you will need to set NGINX Ingress as your [default Ingress controller](https://kubernetes.github.io/ingress-nginx/#i-have-only-one-ingress-controller-in-my-cluster-what-should-i-do), so `odo` may deploy URLs correctly.

+### Other Ingress controllers

 For a list of all available Ingress controllers see the [the Ingress controller documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 To learn more about enabling this feature on your cluster, see the [Ingress prerequisites](https://kubernetes.io/docs/concepts/services-networking/ingress/#prerequisites) on the official kubernetes documentation.

 ## Installing the Operator Lifecycle Manager (OLM)